Stellahhh/Infection/README.md

 - ~~Implement the map~~
   - Design the basic elements, such as trees, houses, water area, pit.
   - Design the random generation of the map
-  - <b>We did not implement random generation, instead we implemented a fixed terrain for testing purposes</b>
+  - <b>According to the mentor's feedbacks, we implemented a fixed terrain for testing purposes</b>
 - ~~Implement the 3D model for human and zombie~~
+  - <b>According to the mentor's feedbacks, we used simple 3D prefabs to represent human and zombie.
 - ~~Implement their movement~~
 - ~~Implement keyboard association with movement~~
-- Implement collision detection
+- ~~Implement collision detection~~
-  - Collision detection between player avatar and the environment objects
+  - ~~Collision detection between player avatar and the environment objects~~
-  - Human & human collision and zombie-zombie collision
+  - ~~Human & human collision and zombie-zombie collision~~
   - ~~Human & zombie collision~~
 - Implement death conditions
   - ~~How zombies die of hunger~~